syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Getting-Started.md

   * PowerShell
   * Text

-The following code example illustrates the C# configuration settings in Edit Control.
+The following code example illustrates the C# configuration settings in EditControl.

 {% tabs %}

 {% highlight C# %}

 // Considering configuration settings for C# as an example.
-Using the KnownLanguages enumerator.
+Using the `KnownLanguages` enumerator.

 this.editControl1.ApplyConfiguration(KnownLanguages.CSharp);